qpakzk/SSU-Media-processing-and-unity/README.md

 # Processing & Unity

-This blog is for a class 'Introduction to Information and Art' in Global School of Media, College of IT, Soongil University.
+This blog is for a class, __Introduction to Information and Art__ in Global School of Media, College of IT, Soongil University, Seoul, Korea.